-The following inquiry-based student activities are designed for use in high school chemistry lesson planning.
-The video and handout will help students understand the chemistry of fullerenes and to appreciate the events that led to their discovery.
+The following inquiry-based student activities are designed for use in high school lesson planning.
+The handout, video and activities will help students understand the chemistry of fullerenes and to appreciate the events that led to their discovery.

 - : Includes the handout, reference materials, student activities and answer guide

 - : Table of Prefixes

 - Video supplement: Nanotechnology’s Big Impact (an ACS ChemMatters/Bytesize Science video)

 - Video supplement: Graphene: The Next Wonder Material? (an ACS ChemMatters/Bytesize Science video)

 - Student activities: Includes the five activities described below.

 While these activities are thematically linked, each is designed to stand alone as an accompaniment for the handout and video.
 Teachers may choose activities based on curricular needs and time considerations.

 - Measurement Activity: The Power of Prefixes!
 Students develop familiarity with commonly used measurement prefixes and relate their meanings to word equivalents, decimal equivalents and powers of ten.
 Students explore the relationships of prefix magnitudes and relate their uses to familiar objects.
 (25-30 min.)

 - Sequencing Activity: The Discovery of Fullerenes Students use the handout to analyze a sequence of events that show how architectural inspiration, scientific collaboration and serendipitous observation all played a role in the discovery of fullerenes.
 (20-30 min.)